AllenDowney/ThinkDataStructures/day02/README.md

 ## Code

-1. Create a constructor that initializes a `MyLinkedList`.
-We want to implement our data structure as a singly-linked list (SLL).
-Make sure to have a pointer to the head and tail of our list.

-    `public MyLinkedList()`
+### Provided for you

+1. The empty constructor `MyLinkedList()` is provided for you, and initializes `size` to 0.

+1. The internal `Node` class: its constructor takes in the Chicken, as well as references to the `prev` and `next` nodes.

+### Your code

-2. Implement a method called `add` that will add a `Chicken` to the end of your `MyLinkedList`.
+1. Implement a method called `addLast` that will add a `Chicken` to the end of your `MyLinkedList`.

+    `public void addLast(Chicken c)`

+1. Sometimes a chicken will confuse the beginning of the line with the end of the line, and Hieu needs to be able to deal with this.
+Implement `addFirst` that will allow a chicken to be added to the front of the SLL.

-    `public void add(Chicken c)`
+    `public void addFirst(Chicken c)`

-3. How many chickens does Hieu have?
-Implement a method called `size` that returns the number of chickens currently in your farm.
-Make sure to make this an **O(1)** operation.

-    `public int size()`

-4. Can we inspect a chicken in our `MyLinkedList`?
+1. Can we inspect a chicken in our `MyLinkedList`?
 Implement a method called `get` that will return a `Chicken` given the index of the `Chicken`.
-(Use proper error handling in case a `Chicken` doesn't exist at a given index).
+Make sure to check that `index` is valid.

     `public Chicken get(int index)`

-5. Some chickens might leave the farm for various reasons, and they might leave in any order.
-If a chicken in the middle leaves, we want to shift all the chickens down so there are no empty spaces of chickens.
-Implement a method called `remove` that will remove a chicken.
-Also, make sure to return that `Chicken` so we can "deal" with it later on.
+1. Some chickens might leave the farm for various reasons, and they can leave from either the front or the back of the chicken line.
+Implement `removeFirst` and `removeLast`, and make sure to return them so Hieu can "deal" with them.

-    `public Chicken remove(int index)`
+    `public Chicken removeFirst()`

-6. How can we add a `Chicken` in the middle of our `MyLinkedList`?
-Add an overloaded `add` function that takes in an index as a first argument and inserts a chicken at that index.
-Note that we are not replacing any chickens, just inserting one in between two other chickens.
-(Also perform error handling here).

-    `public void add(int index, Chicken c)`
+    `public Chicken removeLast()`

-7. Test your SLL by running `MyLinkedListTest.java`.
+Test your SLL by running `MyLinkedListTest.java`.
 Make all test cases pass.

 ### Generics in Java

 Generics in Java allow devs to generalize method and classes declarations.
-Generic classes act as stand-ins for `any class`.
+Generic classes act as stand-ins for **any class**.
 In this example, you can make the SLL generic by changing the class declaration to

 ```java
 public class MyLinkedList<T>